shohag-shadow/Software-Engineering-Project/README.md

 ### **Step 5: Deployment and Maintenance**
    - Deploying each module of the system as it is ready.
-   -The system should undergo regular maintenance in the form of bug fixes and improvements being uploaded.
+   - The system should undergo regular maintenance in the form of bug fixes and improvements being uploaded.

 ---